Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * Service
 * Service Level
 * Site
-* Site (Customer' Site)
+* Site (Customer's Site)
 * Source
-* Status / Sub-status
+* Status
 * Timeline

 ### Request Timers
 Use the Request Timer nodes at any stage in the workflow to either start or stop the Response and or Resolution timers.
-It is not a perquisite to have to use any timers within workflows or to have to use both Response and Resolution timers when timers are used.
+It is not a prerequisite to use timers within workflows or to use both Response and Resolution timers when timers are used.

 There are some settings that control the default behavior of the Service Level Timers.
 The settings provided to pause or stop the resolution timer when resolving a request are as follows:

-app.request.pauseResolutionTimerOnResolve (Default OFF)
+* app.request.pauseResolutionTimerOnResolve (Default OFF)
-app.request.resumeResolutionTimerOnReopen (Default OFF)
+* app.request.resumeResolutionTimerOnReopen (Default OFF)
-app.request.stopResolutionTimerOnResolve (Default ON)
+* app.request.stopResolutionTimerOnResolve (Default ON)
-app.request.stopResolutionTimerOnClose (Default OFF)
+* app.request.stopResolutionTimerOnClose (Default OFF)

-Using settings to control resolution timers
+#### Using settings to control resolution timers
-You should choose the relevant settings to meet your needs, but note that app.request.stopResolutionTimerOnResolve will take precedence over app.request.pauseResolutionTimerOnResolve so ensure only the one you want to use is enabled.
+You should choose the relevant settings to meet your needs, but note that app.request.stopResolutionTimerOnResolve will take precedence over app.request.pauseResolutionTimerOnResolve.
+So, ensure only the one you want to use is enabled.

-Using BPM nodes to control resolution timers
+#### Using BPM nodes to control resolution timers
-If you are using this BPM node to control resolution timers the four settings above should all be turned off; If any settings are enabled then they will take precedence over BPM actions.
-To enable pause/resume of a resolved request you can add the Timer > Pause Resolution Timer or Timer > Resume Resolution Timer BPM nodes as required in your workflow.
+If you are using this BPM node to control resolution timers, the four settings above should all be turned off.
+If any settings are enabled, then they will take precedence over BPM actions.
+To enable pause/resume of a resolved request, you can add the Timer > Pause Resolution Timer or Timer > Resume Resolution Timer BPM nodes as required in your workflow.

 * Start Resolver Timer
 * Stop Resolution Timer